Add Network Devices and Assets

 Use System Management to provide secure remote communication with IoT network devices and assets.
 The asset can either be a network device or the subtended devices attached to that network device.

-Note: Cisco also provides a guided, new user workflow and quick wizard designed to help a first-time a SEA System Admin to access a remote OT Asset in a few steps.
+Note: Cisco also provides a guided, new user workflow and quick wizard designed to help a first-time SEA System Admin to access a remote OT Asset in a few steps.
 For more information, see SEA: New User Workflow.
 For a more efficient means of installing and updating network devices or assets see SEA Quick Wizard.

 Summary steps